-Evaluation Consideration 4: Does the model align with the context of its use?
+EVALUATION CONSIDERATION 4: Does the model align with the context of its use?

 Attribution models should be designed and used in the specific program context for which they are intended.
 They should take into account the program goal, whether the program is mandatory or voluntary, the accountability mechanism used (e.g., payment or public reporting), and the intended behavior change.50 There is a need to balance the aspirational goals of an attribution model with the evidence base of the influence an accountable unit has over the outcome measured.
-If the goal is significant transformation of the delivery system, it is important to engage in multistakeholder review of attribution models to ensure successful participation of accountability entities.
+If the goal is significant transformation of the delivery system, it is important to engage in multistakeholder review of attribution models to ensure successful participation of accountability entities and that there is a transparent strategy to implement processes to fulfill the aspirational goal of the attribution model..
 Given the limited evidence to support the selection of one attribution model over another, stakeholder input is essential to ensure buy-in and transparency.
 For example, Minnesota Community Measurement is developing a community standard for attribution for primary and specialty care to support delivery system goals, bringing in accountable entities into the design and/or evaluation process for the attribution model.

-Alignment of the program and measure inclusion criteria and target populations is critical to ensure that proper financial and quality incentives are created.
+Ideally, the target population of a program and the inclusion criteria of the measures used should be aligned to ensure that financial incentives are synced with measures to ensure quality.
 When selecting a performance measure for a bundled payment program based on episodes of care, the target population for the program must be represented in the performance measure inclusion criteria.
-Quality performance measures help to monitor negative unintended consequences from financial incentives to reduce or skimp on needed care for patients.
-However, if the population included in the payment program is not represented in the quality measures, the measures will not monitor quality for all patients included in the program.
+Quality performance measures help to monitor negative unintended consequences from financial incentives to skimp on needed care for patients.
+However, if the population included in the payment program is not represented in the guality measures, the measures will not monitor quality for all patients included in the program.
+Panel members noted two potential scenarios for the interaction of a program and a measure.
+First, a unit could be assigned a group of patients that it is responsible for and all performance measures are calculated on that cohort.
+Alternatively, a program could assign patients depending on the denominator of each measure.